 PHY102 • Concepts in Physics.
 3 Credits.
 Physical perspective of the universe designed for liberal arts students.
 Topics from mechanics, wave motion (including sound and light), thermodynamics, and atomic and nuclear physics.
 Lecture demonstrations and laboratories stress a clear understanding of observed phenomena.
-Corequisites: Concurrent registration in PHY102D is required.
-Offered: Spring.
+Corequisites: Concurrent registration in PHY102D is

 PHY102D • Concepts in Physics Lab.
 1 Credit.
 Laboratory experience accompanying PHY102.
 Corequisites: Concurrent registration in PHY102 is required.
 Offered: Spring.

 PHY112 • Introduction to Astronomy.
 3 Credits.
+The concepts, techniques, and tools of astronomy

 The concepts, techniques, and tools of astronomy and astrophysics for nonscience students.
 Includes historical overview; identification of constellations; telescopes; the nature of light, atomic spectra, and structure; the nuclear physics of stars; the life cycle of stars; and current theories of the fate of the universe.
 Corequisites: Concurrent registration in PHY112D is required.
 Offered: Fall.